ahmedqureshi1/2D_LAA/README.md

 Repository of meshes and videos of all simulations performed in the Computing in Cardiology 2021 conference paper:

-Mesh .stl files can be found in the /mesh_files folder.
+Mesh .stl files can be found in the **/mesh_files** folder.

-Videos of results can be found split into the folders for the atrial fibrillation (AF) and sinus rhythm (SR) cases:
+Videos of results can be found split into the folders for the atrial fibrillation (AF) and sinus rhythm (SR) cases for the four LA appendage shapes:
 - Chicken Wing
 - Broccoli
 - Windsock